-- Hops have become a significant specialty crop in Wisconsin (WI) and other Midwestern U.S. states - to relatively high humidity and frequent precipitation during the production season in this region - Phenylamide fungicides, including mefenoxam and metalaxyl, have been shown to be highly effective in controlling downy mildew, however, this class is highly prone to pathogen resistance development and insensitivity within P. humuli populations has been documented in other hop growing regions^{1,2} - Use of phenylamide fungicides in WI has been limited due to 1) knowledge of resistance in other states, 2) concern of disease control failure, and 3) expense - Our objective was to screen P. humuli populations from WI hops yards in 2015 & 2016 to inform prescriptive use of phenylamide fungicides to growers for improved downy mildew control statewide
+- Hops have become a significant specialty crop in Wisconsin (WI) and other Midwestern U.S. states - Downy mildew caused by Pseudoperonospora humuli has been a persistent and increasing disease due to relatively high humidity and frequent precipitation during the production season in this region - Phenylamide fungicides, including mefenoxam and metalaxyl, have been shown to be highly effective in controlling downy mildew, however, this class is highly prone to pathogen resistance development and insensitivity within P. humuli populations has been documented in other hop growing regions - Use of phenylamide fungicides in WI has been limited due to 1) knowledge of resistance in other states, 2) concern of disease control failure, and 3) expense - Our objective was to screen P. humuli populations from WI hops yards to inform prescriptive use of phenylamide fungicides to growers for improved downy mildew control statewide